 Access to a continuous stream of data to monitor progress is one of the most important benefits of continuous performance measurement and tracking.
 Changes are always occurring among internal organizational practices as well as outside factors.

-Consider changes such as staff, management, locations, product/service line, market, organizations entering or leaving the market, etc. All of these changes effect key performance indicators (KPIs).
+Consider changes such as staff, management, locations, product/service line, market, organizations entering or leaving the market, etc. All of these changes affect key performance indicators (KPIs).

-Continuously measuring and tracking performance is the best way to understand how changes, whether it is realized or not, effect consumers' mind sets.
+Conducting continuous customer feedback surveys and even employee surveys is the best way to understand how changes, whether it is realized or not, affect consumers' mindsets.

 #4: Identify problems in real-time